-Data Model processing logic is defined as a collection of one or more intents.
+NCModel processing logic is defined as a pipeline and the collection of one or more intents to be matched on.
 The sections below explain what intent is, how to define it in your model, and how it works.

-The goal of the data model implementation is to take the user input text and match it to a specific user-defined code that will execute for that input.
+The goal of the data model implementation is to take the user input text, pass it through processing pipeline and match the resulting variants to a specific user-defined code that will execute for that input.
 The mechanism that provides this matching is called an intent.

 The intent generally refers to the goal that the end-user had in mind when speaking or typing the input utterance.
 The intent has a declarative part or template written in IDL - Intent Definition Language that strictly defines a particular form the user input.
 Intent is also bound to a callback method that will be executed when that intent, i.e. its template, is detected as the best match for a given input.
 A typical data model will have multiple intents defined for each form of the expected user input that model wants to react to.